-Exception 1: Rebounding to a prone position (1⁄2 twist to stomach) is a stunt that is allowed in Level 1.

-Exception 2: 1⁄2 wrap around stunts are allowed in Level 1.
+Exception 1: Rebounding to a prone position (1⁄2 twist to stomach) is a stunt that is allowed in the Novice Division.
+Exception 2: 1⁄2 wrap around stunts are allowed in the Novice Division.

 Exception 3: Up to a 1⁄2 twist is allowed if the top person starts and ends on performance surface and is only supported at the waist and does not require an additional spotter.